saltcorn/node-pupcheck/README.md

 - `goto {url}`

   Navigate to this URL

   Example: `goto https://google.com`

 - `status {status code}`

   Assert this status code

   Example: `status 200`

 - `contains {contents}`

   Assert this is in the page contents

   Example: `contains Tasks completed`

 - `containsnot {contents}`

   Assert this is in not in the page contents

-  Example: `contains An error occurred`
+  Example: `containsNot An error occurred`

 - `click {selector}`

   Click the selected element and wait for navigation to complete

   Example: `click button#click_me`

 - `type {selector} {text}`

   Type the text into the selected input element

   Example: `type input#full_name John Smith`

 - `sleep {milliseconds}`

   Sleep for this many milliseconds

   Example: `sleep 1000`

 #### Example pupcheck file